ChandanNaik89/Machine-Learning-Algorithms/README.md

 It can learn from past data and improve automatically.
 It is a data-driven technology.
 Machine learning is much similar to data mining as it also deals with the huge amount of the data.

+## Classification of Machine Learning ##
+At a broad level, machine learning can be classified into three types:

+Supervised learning
+Unsupervised learning
+Reinforcement learning